MicahSchiewe/Lab8-LoggerWithJUnit/README.md

 1. Make a printScreen of your eclipse JUnit5 plugin run (JUnit window at the bottom panel)
 1. Make a printScreen of your eclipse Maven test run, with console
+* Done using a console in Eclipse since I don't have Maven proper set up on my computer, but Eclipse does.

 1. What category of Exceptions is TimerException and what is NullPointerException
 * TimerException is a checked exception.
 These must be declared in the signature of a method which might throw them.
 * NullPointerException is a RuntimeException, and thus is unchecked (meaning that the user need not warn the world that the method might throw it).